• Skip to primary navigation

 What is Fanta Cake?

 Fanta Cake is an easy cake recipe made with orange Fanta, flour, sugar and oil.
 It is like orange lemonade or soda cakes.
-The most basic glaze for Fanta cake is a Fanta icing, made from icing sugar and some Fanta.
+The most basic glaze for Fanta cake is Fanta icing, made from icing sugar and some Fanta.

 The carbon dioxide in the Fanta makes the cake so fluffy (although make sure you don’t mix it too long, as the Fanta might become flat) The oil gives the cake a lovely moist texture.